m4ttsch/omscs-notes-notes/operating-systems/inter-process-communication.md

 Windows systems leverage this difference.
 If the data that needs to be transferred is smaller than a certain threshold, the data is copied in and out of a communication channel via a port-like interface.
 Otherwise the data is mapped into the address space of the target process.
 This mechanism is called **Local Procedure Calls** (LPC).

 ## SysV Shared Memory
-The operating systems supports **segments** of shared memory, which don’t need to correspond to contiguous physical pages.
+The operating systems supports **segments** of shared memory, which don't need to correspond to contiguous physical pages.
 The operating system treats shared memory as a shared resource using system wide policies.
 That means that there is a limit on the total number of segments and the total size of the shared memory.
 Currently in Linux the limit is 4000 segments, although in the past it was as few as 6.

 When a process requests that a shared memory segment is created, the operating system allocates the required amount of physical memory and then it assigns to it a unique key.
 This key is used to uniquely identify the segment within the operating system.
 Another other process can refer to this segment using this key.
 If the creating process wants to communicate with other processes using this segment of shared memory, then it needs to make sure that they learn this key somehow.